david-anton/CalibrationPINN/README.md

 Please replace `<full-path-to-script>` and `<script-name>` in the above command according to your file structure and the script you want to execute.

 > [!NOTE]
 > Please note that you may have to use the fakreroot option of singularity if you do not have root rights on your system.
+In this case, you can try building the image by running the command `singularity build --fakeroot calibrationpinn.sif app/.devcontainer/container.def`.
+However, the fakeroot option must be enabled by your system administrator.
+For further information, please refer to the [Singularity documentation](https://sylabs.io/docs/).

 ### Miniconda